ray-project/ray/docker/ray-ml/README.md

 ## About
 This image is an extension of the [`rayproject/ray`](https://hub.docker.com/repository/docker/rayproject/ray) image.
-It includes all extended requirements of `Tune`, `RLlib` and `SGD`.
+It includes all extended requirements of `RLlib`, `Serve` and `RLLIB`.
 It is a well-provisioned starting point for trying out the Ray ecosystem.
+[Find the Dockerfile here.](https://github.com/ray-project/ray/blob/master/docker/ray-ml/Dockerfile)